metacpan/metacpan-cpan-extracted/distros/W/Web-Mention/README.md

 ## Object Methods

+### as\_json

+    $json = $wm->as_json;

+Returns a JSON representation of the webmention.

+See ["SERIALIZATION"](#serialization), below, for more information.

 ### author

     $author = $wm->author;

-A Web::Mention::Author object representing the author of this webmention's source document, if we're able to determine it.
-If not, this returns undef.
+A [Web::Mention::Author](https://metacpan.org/pod/Web::Mention::Author) object representing the author of this webmention's source document.
+You can get information about the author through its `name`, `url`, and `photo` methods.

+If the webmention's author is unknown or unset, then this method returns a [Web::Mention::Author](https://metacpan.org/pod/Web::Mention::Author) object with all its fields set to `undef`.

 ### content